-We often provide bike repairs when we are doing rodeos, valet bike parking, or other programs in the community, and can also provide this as a stand-alone service, often addressing more major repairs.
+We often do minor bike repairs on riders' own bikes as part of the Safety Check station at bike rodeos, and can also provide this as a stand-alone service, often addressing more major repairs.
 We'll train community volunteers recruited by the partner organization to do simple jobs like registration, pumping tires, pre-checking bikes, and installing lights, and we bring a team of experienced mechanics with all the parts, tools and supplies they need to fix as many bikes as possible as fast as possible (hence the "fixathon" name!).
 We bring a 14' trailer with a full selection of replacement parts including tires, wheels, cables, etc. and 2-4 work stations, to fix up to 50 bikes, so space is also required for people to wait in, and park their bikes.

-Our fee for this service is $100/hour for a minimum of 3 hours; plus the (very low) cost of parts.
+Our fee for this service is $500 for a 3 hours event; plus the (very low) cost of parts.
 (For a gauge, we recently repaired 50+ bikes with 5 mechanics and 5 community volunteers, which comes to less than $10/bike.)
 At least one month advanced notice is needed for this service.
 The partner organization must provide at least five volunteers for registration and participant relations; an indoor facility with electricity, water and heat.
 The partner group is responsible for publicizung the event and registering participants (in advance is preferred), and should host a training for their volunteers in the week before the event (included in the event cost).

 Presentations to large groups should be scheduled early in the year if a specific time is needed, or one month in advance if not.
 A computer projector and screen are helpful, and a PA system for outdoor groups larger than

 50 is required.
 Our fee for this program is $200 for up to two hours,